 Virginia: State government finances (2013)

 In 2013, the government of Virginia collected $50.9 billion and spent $47.6 billion, resulting in a net difference of $3.2 billion.
 Revenue is sourced from federal and local taxes, sales tax, and individual and corporate taxes.
 Expenditures include education, welfare, highways, police, and other social services.

 Virginia: Total economic impact of EB-5 investments (2013)

 In Virginia, EB-5 investment has supported the direct creation of 736 jobs.
 These jobs were the result of roughly $41 million in direct investment from EB-5 projects, contributing $51.27 million to the state’s GDP.
 EB-5 investment in Virginia also contributed $8.26 million to federal revenue and $3.85 million to Virginia state government and local municipal revenue.

-Since 2009, Virginia has seen an increased growth of privately-owned housing units both in new buildings and housing units.
-In 2014, roughly 3,200 privately-owned units were authorized by building permits.
+Since 2009, Virginia has seen increased growth of privately owned housing units, both in new buildings and housing units.
+In 2014, roughly 3,200 privately owned units were authorized by building permits.
 Most of these units are constructed in Virginia’s largest cities, which include Virginia Beach, Norfolk, Chesapeake, Richmond, and Newport News.

 The EB5AN Commonwealth of Virginia Regional Center covers select counties in the Commonwealth of Virginia, including the following cities: Virginia Beach is a resort city on the shores of the Atlantic Ocean and Chesapeake Bay, with miles of beaches and hundreds of hotels, motels, and restaurants along its oceanfront.